mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 We have a soft limit of 2000 distinct event names in a 30 day window.
 If you send more event names, we'll still ingest them, but those event names will not be indexed and will not appear in our autocomplete menus.

 Each event can have up to 2000 properties.
 Event property names can be at most 255 characters in length (longer names are truncated).
-Each propety's data type have their respective limits, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).
+Each property's data type have their respective limits, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).

 **Note**: while events can have up to 2000 properties and batches of events can have up to 2000 events per ingestion batch, some libraries might default to sending the data through the GET protocol which would have a much lower size limit since the information is appended to the URL.
 If you are hitting the limits on the size of the request, first verify if the method being used is GET and can be switched to POST.